claudio-sotillos/recommenderSpotify/README.md

 ## Prerequisites

-Before using this application, ensure you have the following:
+Before using this application, ensure you have the following account:

 - **Spotify Developer Account**: To interact with the Spotify API and access personalized music recommendations, you'll need to create a Spotify Developer Account.
 You can sign up for a free account on the [Spotify for Developers](https://developer.spotify.com/) website.
-Once registered, you'll obtain your Client ID and Secret ID, which are required for authentication when using the application.
+Once registered, you can retrieve your **Client ID** and **Secret ID** by navigating to your profile image, clicking on Dashboard, selecting the project you've created for using this app, and then accessing Settings.
+These credentials are required only once when you execute the _main.exe_ file for the first time.

 ---